Pennsylvania Department of Health

 2. An in-service will be conducted, and a weekly audit of upcoming nursing schedules will be conducted to ensure compliance with the nurse aide to resident ratios.

-3. 5 new NA's have been hired since the citation.
+3. 3 new NA's and 2 LPN's have been hired since the citation.

 4. Facility will make reasonable attempts to acquire new staff and to continue improving staff retention.